awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.ARN.md

 ### AWS CLI<a name="USER_Tagging.ARN.CLI"></a>

 To get an ARN from the AWS CLI for a particular RDS resource, you use the `describe` command for that resource\.
-The following table shows each RDS CLI command, and the ARN property used with the command to get an ARN\.
+The following table shows each AWS CLI command, and the ARN property used with the command to get an ARN\.

 ****